Starttoaster/docker-traefik/README.md

 Once you answer a couple questions, the script should complete.
 If you are running on a VPS (cloud server) you should then be ready to run `docker-compose up -d` and bring up your apps.
 If you are self-hosting from home, then move on to the next sections for home networks.

-If you want to add more or other apps to the docker-compose file, you simply need to add the labels section to each service and just change the subdomain to what you want its URL to be.
+If you want to add more or other apps to the docker-compose file, you need to add this labels section to each service you wish to expose, and change all instances of "dokuwiki" to the name of your container.
+Traefik v2 made many changes including the required labels to expose a service properly.
+You will also need to change the "server.port" line to the default port number exposed in the Dockerfile of the image you're using, not the one you might yourself.
+For instance, if you added a port section of "8080:80" you would specify "80" in the server.port line.

 ### For home networks and servers using private IP addresses